thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2013-02-24-the-deconstruction-a-testimonial.md

   </p>

   <p>
-    <strong>How did I find the Event<br /> </strong>This event was absolutely brilliant because it was loads of fun (in a majorly geeky way) and gave me a chance to work on stuff I&#8217;ve never tried before.
+    <strong>How did I find the Event<br /> </strong>This event was absolutely brilliant because it was loads of fun (in a majorly geeky way) and gave me a chance to work on stuff I've never tried before.
 Also, it was great working with these lads and seeing my bits of work slotting in with the things the others did.
 The sense of satisfaction in seeing the whole project working together was amazing!
   </p>
 </div>